Review: BEYOND FURY (2019)

 Although more likely inspired by the Italian poliziotteschi of the 70s, Beyond Fury plays out like one of the later Death Wish sequels.
 If it was directed by Maniac’s William Lustig.
 Over the top villains and even further over the top violence abound here.
 You thought the hammer scenes in The Raid 2 were rough?
 Wait until you see what gets done with one here.
 There’s more gore on display here than in most horror films.
 All rendered with excellent practical effects.

 Beyond Fury does have a couple of issues.
-At 113 minutes it’s a bit overlong and could have used a bit of trimming.
+At 113 minutes, it’s a bit overlong and could have used a bit of trimming.
 There are several dialogue scenes that really wouldn’t have been missed.
 Especially as the film’s other problem is some horrible acting.
-The leads and main supporting cast are all good.
-Radice is an absolute delight.
+The leads and main supporting cast are all good, and Radice is an absolute delight.
 But several of the bit parts are filled with folk who sound like they’re reading from cue cards.

 Despite those flaws Beyond Fury is an excellent action film for those who have the stomach for its harsher scenes.
 And it makes a fitting, twenty-three years later sequel to Sudden Fury.
 To bad David Warbeck wasn’t around to take a role in it.
 You can check the film’s Facebook page for availability and distribution information.